Modified Langevin noise formalism for multiple quantum emitters in dispersive electromagnetic environments out of

-As shown in Sec.
-V, leveraging the temperature-dependent spectral densities $\mathrm{J}^{(M)}(\omega; \beta_M)$ and $\mathrm{J}^{(S)}(\omega; \beta_S)$, the degrees of freedom of the medium-assisted and scattering-assisted baths are reduced to those of two distinct sets of surrogate continuous bosonic reservoirs initially in the vacuum quantum state and with an effective spectral density matrix $\mathrm{J}^\text{eff}(\omega; \beta_M, \beta_S)$.
+As shown in Sec. \ref{sec:Correlator}, leveraging the temperature-dependent spectral densities $\mathrm{J}^{(M)}(\omega; \beta_M)$ and $\mathrm{J}^{(S)}(\omega; \beta_S)$, the degrees of freedom of the medium-assisted and scattering-assisted baths are reduced to those of two distinct sets of surrogate continuous bosonic reservoirs initially in the vacuum quantum state and with an effective spectral density matrix $\mathrm{J}^\text{eff}(\omega; \beta_M, \beta_S)$.
 Furthermore, each emitter is coupled to both continuous reservoirs through direct coupling $G^{\text{eff}}_{ii}(\omega)$ and cross-coupling amplitudes $G^{\text{eff}}_{ij}(\omega)$.
 The coupling of two emitters with a common reservoir has been known to generate quantum correlated states of the composite system \cite{braun_2002}, similar to what has been studied in the field of cQED \cite{Blais_2004}.
-However, any real electromagnetic environment with linear constitutive relations is characterized by a number of reservoirs equal to the number of emitters: each emitter is simultaneously coupled to all of them.
+More generally, for linear electromagnetic environments the effective description involves a number of reservoirs equal to the number of emitters, and each emitter is simultaneously coupled to all of them.
 We study the non-equilibrium dynamics of the emitters for a set of physically relevant initial quantum states, including pure product states and maximally entangled Bell states.

 We investigate the reduced dynamics of the two quantum emitters using the Matrix Product State approach, similarly to what is done with the TEDOPA method \cite{tamascelli_efficient_2019}, to simulate the time evolution of the whole emitter + surrogate environment state governed by the effective Hamiltonian defined by Eqs. \ref{eq:sur}-\ref{eq:Hs}.
 Such methods have been shown to reproduce exact results and to provide corrections to more recent numerical techniques based on collisional models \cite{Lacroix_2025}.